-- Profit and Revenue Goals, which include, as appropriate, revenue, adjusted EBITDA, operating income, free cash flow, digital revenue and other financial goals for the Company and the respective businesses and/or functions over which each NEO has operational or overall responsibility; - People Goals, intended to help the Committee measure the NEO's contributions through, as appropriate, measures of leadership, achievement of diversity initiatives, First Amendment activities, and other significant qualitative objectives such as promoting an ethical Company work environment and diverse workforce and maintaining our reputation as a good corporate citizen of the communities in which we do business; and - Strategic and Business Goals, which include specific areas in which the NEO is asked to innovate and collaborate to adopt and implement new products and programs in support of the strategic plan.
+- Profit and Revenue Goals, which include, as appropriate, revenue, adjusted EBITDA, operating income, free cash flow, digital revenue and other financial goals for the Company and the respective businesses and/or functions over which each NEO has operational or overall responsibility; - Strategic and Business Goals, which include specific areas in which the NEO is asked to innovate and collaborate to adopt and implement new products and programs in support of the Company's strategic plan; and - People Goals, which include measures of leadership, achievement of diversity initiatives, First Amendment activities, and other significant qualitative objectives such as promoting an ethical Company work environment and diverse workforce and maintaining our reputation as a good corporate citizen of the communities in which we do business.

-Each NEO's KPIs include multiple items in each of the three areas.
+Each NEO's KPIs include multiple goals in each of the three areas.
 The KPIs are intended to be challenging but realistic, with a high degree of difficulty in achieving all of the goals set for each NEO.
 Except for the CEO, whose performance scorecard has been enhanced with specific weightings in response to shareholder feedback, the Committee's assessment of NEO performance versus KPIs is holistic, with no particular weighting ascribed to achievement of any particular item in any area.
-This allows for the Committee to assess each of our other NEOs' performance against the goals and metrics that are most pertinent to the area of focus for each NEO and most appropriately measure his or her performance, with the ultimate goal of aligning pay and performance for each executive.
+This allows for the Committee to assess each of our other NEOs' performance against the goals and metrics that are most pertinent to the area of focus for each NEO and most appropriately measure his or her performance, with the ultimate goal of aligning pay and performance for each NEO.
 While the Committee takes into consideration the degree of achievement of each NEO's KPIs and the Company performance goals and financial measures set forth above in making compensation decisions, the Committee exercises its business judgment, in its sole discretion, to set NEO compensation.